 2008-2011 Justin Richards graduated from the University of Melbourne with a First Class Honours degree in physiotherapy and subsequently obtained a MSc (Distinction) in the Science and Medicine of Athletic Performance in 2007 at the University of Oxford.
-He completed a DPhil in Public Health with the support of the Oxford-Australia fund in 2012.
+He completed a DPhil in Public Health with the support of the University College Old-Members Oxford-Australia fund in 2012.

 "After finishing my DPhil I worked as a post-doc in the Nuffield Department of Population Health at the University of Oxford.
-However, after almost 8 years overseas I was eager to make a direct contribution to Australian society and I commenced work as a Public Health Officer at the NSW Ministry of Health in 2013.
-I have subsequently moved back into academia as an NHMRC Early Career Fellow at the University of Sydney.
-My work continues to focus on physical activity interventions and associated mental health outcomes in vulnerable adolescents.
+However, after almost 8 years overseas I was eager to return to the Antipodes and I commenced work as a Public Health Officer at the NSW Ministry of Health in 2013.
+I subsequently moved back into academia as an NHMRC Early Career Fellow at the University of Sydney from which I took a two year break in the middle of 2017 to support Sport New Zealand align with the new "well-being" agenda of the New Zealand Government.
+I have subsequently remained in New Zealand and in 2021 I was appointed as Associate Professor in Physical Activity and Wellbeing at Victoria University Wellington.
 I have enjoyed ongoing collaboration with colleagues in Oxford and I continue to be grateful for fresh opportunities that stem from the time that I was directly supported by the Oxford-Australia fund."